juji-io/datalevin/doc/query.md

 `EnCla` also enables us to use pivot scan [2] that returns multiple attribute values with a single index scan for star-like attributes.

+### Join only effective attributes (new)

+Not all attributes of an encla affect the result set of entities, only those participate in the joins with other encla or being touched by predicates do.
+We only scan these effective attributes in the initial pivot scans.
+The rest of the attributes are scanned after all the joins are completed and all predicates are run.
+This reduces the chances of materializing attribute values that would not appear in the final result set.
+Furthermore, we only consider effective attributes in planning, which speeds up plan enumeration as well.

 ### Predicates push-down

 As mentioned, we take advantage of the opportunities to push selection